codecombat/codecombat/docs/PRODUCT_RULES.md

 - The execution restriction applies equally to the normal run path and the special mission-14 preparation path.
 - In admin mode, every quiz provides a review-only control that selects all correct choices automatically.
 - The admin quiz-review control must not submit the quiz or validate the card by itself; the administrator can inspect the selected choices and submit normally.
+- Admin mode also displays an admin-only control at the end of the section that validates every canonical card assigned to the current mission in one action.
+- The admin validate-all control is absent outside `?admin=1`, persists through the same stable-card-ID memory store, and does not complete the mission or alter mission progression.
 - Whenever a mission or concept card is added or changed, the same change must verify the canonical card record, stable mission-to-card mapping, face-down default, quiz data, card-memory validation, and the edit/execution gate for all cards in that mission.

 ## Boolean lesson and `hero.isTrue`